 I couldn’t sense his sexuality, and I still don’t know if we would be a match.
-Or – let’s be honest here – if he would be a match to me.

 After 5 years with Bear, I’ve gotten so used to a man being dominant and I have promised myself I never have to be dominant in bed, or even seductive.